Zoeezo/Escape-The-Country/README.md

  $ pip install keyboard --user
  ```

+<p align="center">!!
+The windows and MacOS versions don't work, please use the developer version !!</p>

 ### Windows
 1. Download [EscapeTheCountry-Vx.x.zip](https://github.com/Zoeezo/Escape-The-Country/releases)
 2. Unzip it in a folder of your choice